NavyaG-lab/Tech-writer/etl_users/dataset_series.md

 ###### `contractSchema`

 What the final schema of your dataset series should be once it's done computing.
+See also #metadata.

 ###### `alternativeSchemas`